John-Paul Buzard Pipe Organ Builders

 - Console renovations and solid state upgrades on the Wicks organ at Fairbury (IL) Presbyterian Church; the Pilcher organ at Grace Methodist Church in Rockford, IL, the Gratian organ at Fairbury (IL) Methodist Church, and the Wicks organ at Peace Lutheran Church, Thomasboro, IL.

 - Renovations are underway to the 1977 Casavant organ (opus 3356) in Messiah Lutheran Church, Marquette, Michigan.
-Work will include console rebuilding; cleaning, repairs, and reregulation of all pipework; and restoration of wind system components, with completion in the Fall of 2019.
+Work will include console rebuilding; cleaning, repairs, and reregulation of all pipework; and restoration of wind system components, completed!

 2017-2018 Service Projects at